davebraze/OtoP-2/readme.txt

    ITER and REP: same as above; ITER and REP are optional.

 To run it using Yale HPC (Grace): MikeNet has to be installed there first;
-1. copy *.c, *.h, Makefile, phonemes.txt, training_examples.txt into the working directory;
+1. copy *.c, *.h, Makefile, phon.txt, newtrain_exp.txt, and train_exp.txt into the working directory;
 2. load a module for GCC: $ module load Langs/GCC
 3. load a module for MikeNet: $ module load Libs/MikeNet
 4. compile the source code to exe file: $ make -f Makefile (to clean: make -f Makefile clean)